lightec-xyz/zkBTC-Security/README.md

 * `DepositTxCircuit.SigVerif` checks if the `chain tip` (the latest block hash) is signed by a `DFinity` canister.
 This is the initial implementation of our long-term security design of decentralized roles signing off the `chain tip`.
 * The `Transaction Depth` check demands that each deposit transaction have a certain confirmation depth.
 Note that the commonly recommended depth of `6` is based on on-chain verification, while in our system, it is essentially an off-chain verification.
 Therefore, we require at least `12` for small deposits and even deeper for large deposits.
-* The `CheckPoint Depth` check demands that the enclosing block for each transaction is one of the descendants of a certain recognized `CheckPoint` (also a Bitcoin block hash).
+* The `CheckPoint Depth` check demands that the enclosing block for each transaction is one of the descendants of a particular recognized `CheckPoint` (also a Bitcoin block hash).

-Now, assuming some potent attacker commanding lots of hashing power has already cracked the first defense, the decentralized roles to sign off the chain tip.
-It still has to manage enough checkpoint depth.
+Now, assuming a potent attacker with a significant amount of hashing power has already cracked the first defense, the decentralized roles to sign off on the chain tip.
+It still needs to maintain sufficient checkpoint depth.
 The attacker won't be able to meet both the `Transaction Depth` requirement and the `CheckPoint Depth` requirement if we set proper checking rules in the smart contract.
 Before discussing any specific rules, we must point out the obvious: it is impossible to pass all legit blocks without passing some offending blocks if the adversary indeed masters too much hashing power.
-Our aim here is not to reject all offending blocks but to make it as computation-intensive as possible for adversaries, such that attacking us is not economically desirable.
+Our aim here is not to reject all offending blocks, but to make it as computationally intensive as possible for adversaries, such that attacking us is not economically desirable.

-### Circuits Diagrms
+### Circuits Diagrams

 #### depth circuits

-depth circuits proves that BlockM is ancestor of BlockN, and prove that the depth from BlockM to BlockN is n-m.
+Depth circuits prove that BlockM is the ancestor of BlockN and prove that the depth from BlockM to BlockN is n-m.

 **note:** The minimum depth of tx is 12, and the minimum depth of cp is 72

-These circuits includes 2 groups external circuits:
+These circuits include two groups of external circuits:

-* `BlockBulkCircuit`, prove hat when the depth is 9-24 or 72.
+* `BlockBulkCircuit` proves that when the depth is 9-24 or 72.
-* `RecursiveBulksCircuit`,  prove that when the depth is > 24.
-RecursiveBulksCircuit is based on the BlockBulkCircuit proof with a depth of 24 or 72, and then absorbs a depth of 1-9, 18, 36, or 72, repeatedly recursing on itself.
+* `RecursiveBulksCircuit` proves that when the depth is > 24.
+RecursiveBulksCircuit is based on the BlockBulkCircuit proof with a depth of 24 or 72 and then absorbs a depth of 1-9, 18, 36, or 72, repeatedly recursing on itself.

 ![depths](docs/depths.drawio.svg)